The Nightmare Before Christmas: How to Prepare For Global Supply Chain Issues This Holiday SeasonBy: Pasquale Gatti | October 1st, 2020

 You may have heard that experts are predicting a dramatic increase in e-commerce sales this holiday season due to COVID-19.
-As a result, global supply chains are expected to be pushed 5% over capacity.
+As a result, global supply chain issues are expected, supply chains may be pushed 5% over capacity.
 Yes…5%!

 So what does this mean for your business?
 For one, it puts a premium on preparation to ensure your supply chain is ready to handle the rush.
 You need to have the tools and processes in place that allow you to react quickly and catch problems before they occur.

 Efficient planning, accurate inventory monitoring, and full order lifecycle visibility are essential now more than ever to successfully meet consumer demands and retain a high level of satisfaction with trading partners.